Campus Emergency Notification Systems

 Hosting an event on campus?
 As an event planner, you are responsible for making appropriate emergency plans and ensuring emergency response actions are taken if an emergency occurs during your event.
 This page includes emergency response directions for event staff to implement in the event of an emergency.
 Take the time to meet with your team and event staff to review these procedures.
 You can download a PDF version of these guidelines here.
 We recommend you make a copy of this sheet for all event staff and review it together before the start of your event.

-If you would like to create an emergency plan specific to your event, fill out this short form.
-At the end of the form, a copy of your answers will be emailed to you.
+Fill out this short form if you would like to create an emergency plan specific to your event.
+A copy of your answers will be emailed to you.
 Ensure your event emergency plans are properly communicated to all event staff.

 NOTE: This guidance is not necessarily all-inclusive.
 Always use your best judgment in any emergency situation.
 If you are ever unsure if an incident is or is not an emergency, treat the event as an emergency and contact appropriate emergency personnel.
 In all life-threatening emergencies, call 911 immediately.